mvollmer/cockpit-design-elements/elements.md

 For example, for networking there are both "bridges" and "teams" and Cockpit does not make a choice between them.
-It presents "bridges" and "teams" equally, although one could argue that the OS really should only have one way implementing this functionality.
+It presents "bridges" and "teams" equally.
+Cockpit says "LVM2" and "Stratis" and "xfs" and "btrfs" in its UI.

+One could argue that the OS really should only have one way of implementing bridging functionality, and only one all-powerful volume manager filesystem.
 But Linux is not like that, and Cockpit by itself does not try to change it.
 It is not a goal of Cockpit to "drain the swamp".

 ### Guided and Non-Guided